Materials & Craft

 Fill

-Hypoallergenic options
+Hypoallergenic option

 Outcome

-• Better wash stability via fabric choice
+• Better wash stability through fabric choice

-• Improved sensory differentiation using texture zones
+• Improved sensory value through texture zoning

 Evidence